dengwirda/jigsaw-geo-matlab/README.md

   <img src = "../master/jigsaw-geo/img/JIGSAW-southern-ocean-voronoi.jpg">
 </p>

-`JIGSAW(GEO)` is an algorithm for the generation of non-uniform, locally-orthogonal, staggered unstructured grids for geophysical modelling on the sphere.
-Typical applications include large-scale atmospheric simulation, ocean-modelling and numerical weather predicition. `JIGSAW(GEO)` is designed to generate high-quality staggered Voronoi/Delaunay dual meshes using a combination of Frontal-Delaunay refinement and hill-climbing type mesh optimisation.
+`JIGSAW(GEO)` is a set of algorithms designed to generate complex, unstructured grids for geophysical modelling applications, including `locally-orthogonal` `staggered Delaunay/Voronoi` tessellations appropriate for unstructured `finite-volume/element` type general circulation models.
+Grids can be generated both in local, two-dimensional domains and over general spheroidal surfaces.
+Typical applications include large-scale atmospheric simulation, ocean-modelling and numerical weather predicition, as well as coastal ocean modelling and ice-sheet dynamics.

-`JIGSAW(GEO)` is typically able to produce the very high-quality grids required by a number of geophysical solvers (`MPAS`, `SUNTANS`, etc), generating highly optimised Delaunay-based meshes that are `locally-orthogonal`, `centroidal` and `well-centred`.

 `JIGSAW(GEO)` is a stand-alone mesh generator written in `C++`, based on the general-purpose meshing package <a href="https://github.com/dengwirda/jigsaw-matlab">`JIGSAW`</a>.
 This toolbox provides a <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a> based scripting interface, including file I/O, mesh visualisation and post-processing facilities.
+The underlying `JIGSAW` library is a collection of unstructured triangle- and tetrahedron-based meshing algorithms, designed to produce very high quality Delaunay-based grids for computational simulation. `JIGSAW` includes both Delaunay "refinement" based algorithms for the construction of new meshes, as well as optimisation driven methods for the "improvement" of existing grids. `JIGSAW` supports both two- and three-dimensional operations, catering to a variety of planar, surface and volumetric configurations.

+`JIGSAW(GEO)` is typically able to produce the very high-quality `staggered` `Voronoi` type grids required by a number of unstructued geophysical solvers (i.e. <a href="https://github.com/MPAS-Dev/MPAS-Release">`MPAS`</a>, <a href="http://www.emg.cmar.csiro.au/www/en/emg/software/EMS/hydrodynamics/Unstructured.html">`COMPAS`</a>, etc), generating highly optimised, multi-resolution type Delaunay-based meshes that are `locally-orthogonal`, `centroidal` and `well-centred`.

-`JIGSAW(GEO)` has been tested on various `64-bit` `Windows`, `Mac` and `Linux` platforms.
+`JIGSAW(GEO)` has been compiled and tested on various `64-bit` `Linux` , `Windows` and `Mac` based platforms.

 ## `Installation`